 - Through active engagement with the surrounding community via volunteer and service learning projects that enrich student learning while serving the common good.

 In addition, the Office of Mission, Ministry & Service coordinates the Sister Sally Walz, RSM Student Emergency Fund to assist students who are working towards success, but have an urgent financial need that is a keeping them from reaching their goals.
 The office is located in room B-16 on the Choate campus.

 Office of Community-Based Learning

-The Office of Community-Based Learning coordinates the Mercy Action Project (MAP) and the Professional Mentorship Program.
+The Office of Community-Based Learning coordinates the Mercy Action Project (MAP).
 MAP is a graduation requirement for all students and provides service opportunities that integrate the College’s mission through an action-reflection approach that connects service to a student’s career path.
-The Professional Mentorship Program pair’s students with working professionals in order prepare students for their intended careers.
-The office is located in room 140 on the Choate campus.
+The office is located in room B-15 on the Choate campus.